"The Wanderer," (MS Exeter Book, before 1072) Ed. Prin. London: Published for the Society of Antiquaries, 1842 (Benjamin Thorpe, editor)

 Form: four-stress lines of varying syllable lengths, divided in halves by a caesura which often indicates a breath pause.
 The prose translation obscures many of the work's poetic features, but Anglo-Saxon verse is notoriously difficult to translate into Modern English verse.
 For a transcription of the first four lines in Old English, click here.
 To see an enlarged image of the first page of "The Wanderer" with information about the Exeter Book's survival, click here.
 To hear it read aloud, click here.

-Characters: the narrator of the "wise man"'s speech, and the "wise man," presumably the "Wanderer," himself.
+Characters: the narrator of the "wise man"'s speech (evidently a Christian, probably a monk-scribe), the "wise man," presumably the "Wanderer," himself, whose world-view is singularly pagan, the "liege lord" or now-dead king whom the Wanderer once served, "the young/mailed warrior," perhaps even the generic "friend" and "woman" who may not endure.
 Some critics have argued "Wanderer" was the product of three poems' fusion, but contemporary readers tend to distrust this, arguing that Anglo-Saxon poetic productions need not satisfy Modern English aesthetic standards for aesthetic unity.
 One certainly can detect three distinct stages in the poem: an introduction by a Christian narrator who speaks of the "Almighty"; a lament in several stages by an apparently pagan narrator who expresses no hope or faith in a future salvation; and a conclusion by the first narrator who advises seeking protection from earthly loss in a divine afterlife ruled by a heavenly father.

 Summary: The narrator advises us to listen to the voice of the Wanderer, whose recollections of lost lords, ladies, and courtly settings, establishes the need for self-restraint, endurance, and an appreciation for the fleeting nature of all earthly things.
 Click here for a peek at my class notes for Old English literature.
 They're a bit like shorthand, but you can follow what I'll be asking you to think about more easily if you know where we're headed.
 We won't cover all of this, but it's the kind of thing we need to be thinking about whenever we can.